Samuel1698/fakeViewport/CONTRIBUTING.md

 1. Run the `setup` script with `dev` as an argument: `./setup.sh dev`
 2. Activate the virtual environment

    ```bash
    source venv/bin/activate
    ```

 3. Run `pytest` locally before submitting a pull request
+4. Check the code coverage with: `pytest --cov --cov-branch --cov-report=term-missing`